Early Quranic manuscripts: Topkapi manuscript

-The Topkapi manuscript is an early manuscript of the Quran dated to the early 8th century.
-It is kept in the Topkapi Palace Museum, Istanbul, Turkey.
+The Topkapi Qurʾān manuscript H.S.
+32 is a significant Islamic artifact, notable for its size, script, and historical context.
+Originating from late 7th Century to mid-8th century, this manuscript is preserved in the Topkapi Palace Museum in Istanbul.
+It showcases a unique style of Kufic script and is distinguished by its ornate decorations and intricate calligraphy.
+The manuscript has been the subject of scholarly study for its textual variants, providing insights into the early transmission and preservation of the Qurʾānic text.
 Originally attributed to Uthman Ibn Affan (d.
-656), but because of its illumination, it is now thought the manuscript could not date from the period (mid 7th century) when the copies of the Caliph Uthman were written.
+656), However, a recent study published by De Gruyter has refuted this attribution by analyzing the manuscript's paleography and orthography.

 Samarkand Kufic Quran

-The Samarkand Kufic Quran, preserved at Tashkent, is a Kufic manuscript, in Uzbek tradition identified as one of Uthman's manuscripts, but dated to the 8th or 9th century by both paleographic studies and carbon-dating of the parchment.
-Radio-carbon dating showed a 95.4% probability of a date between 795 and 855.
+The Samarkand Kufic Quran, preserved at Tashkent, is a Kufic manuscript, in Uzbek tradition identified as one of Uthman's manuscripts, but dated to the 8th or 9th century by both paleographic studies and carbon-dating of the parchment, which showed a 95.4% probability of a date between 795 and 855.

 Gilchrist's dating of any Kufic manuscript to the later 8th century has been criticized by other scholars, who have cited many earlier instances of early Kufic and pre-Kufic inscriptions.
 The most important of these are the Quranic inscriptions in Kufic script from the founding of the Dome of the Rock in Jerusalem (692).

 Inscriptions on rock Hijazi and early Kufic script may date as early as 646.
 The debate between the scholars has moved from one over the date origin of the script to one over the state of development of the Kufic script in the early manuscripts and in datable 7th-century inscriptions.

+Codex Mixt.
+917

+This early Kufic Quranic manuscript is located in Austrian National Library.
+The codex came from Anatolia.
+It came into the possession of the Austrian ambassador to Constantinople Count Anton Prokesch-Osten in 1872 who gave it as a gift to the Austrian National Library.
+The manuscript dates to 700-725 CE based on the style of punctuation, which was only used for a short amount of time.
+It contains Quran from 2:97-7:205 and Q 9:19-29 written on 104 folios.